1pram/Accountable_Automation_Framework/docs/troubleshooting.md

 ### Fix

 Confirm the key pair exists in your AWS console under EC2 — Key Pairs in the same region you are deploying to.
-The name in `terraform.tfvars` must match exactly — no `.pem` extension, case sensitive.
+The name in `terraform.tfvars` must match exactly, no `.pem` extension, case sensitive.

 ```hcl
 key_pair_name = "bastion-key-2"